vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-1_Building-Representative-Sets.md

 ## Overview:

-As a result of the rapidly decreasing cost of sequencing genetic data, we are now at the stage where on the order of a million  bacterial genomes have have been sequenced and deposited in the public databases, and several billion associated gene-sequences, leading to an abundances of riches that have become difficult to manage.
+As a result of the rapidly decreasing cost of sequencing genetic data, we are now at the stage where on the order of a million  bacterial genomes have have been sequenced and deposited in the public databases along with several billion associated gene-sequences, leading to an abundances of riches that have become difficult to manage.
 There has thus developed a need to construct manageably small sets of "representatives" that capture the diversity of the full set of genomes and genes.

-We define a "Set of Representatives" as follow:
+We define a "Set of Representatives" as follows:

 * Let U be the Universe of entities being considered (in our case, genomes or sequences).